IntelliTect/Coalesce/docs/pages/stacks/ko/client/list-view-model.rst

         - Date properties can specify an exact time, or a date with no time component.
 In the latter case, any times that fall within that day will be matched.

 Static Method Members
-    For each exposed :ref:`Static Method <ModelMethods>` on your POCO, the members outlined in :ref:`Methods - Generated TypeScript <ModelMethodTypeScript>` will be created.
+    For each exposed :ref:`Static Method <ModelMethods>` on your POCO, the members outlined in :ref:`Methods - Generated TypeScript <KoModelMethodTypeScript>` will be created.

 DataSources
     For each of the :ref:`DataSources` on the class, a corresponding class will be added to a namespace named ``ListViewModels.<ClassName>DataSources``.
 This namespace can always be accessed on both :ts:`ViewModel` and :ts:`ListViewModel` instances via the :ts:`dataSources` property, and class instances can be assigned to the :ts:`dataSource` property.